Mechatronics-Engineering-CU/UiPath-RPA-Associate-v1.0/Getting_Started_With_RPA_development/Readme.md

 - Digital transformation is also widely used in the public sector to describe initiatives such as putting services online or legacy modernization.
 - RPA can accelerate these processes, for example by moving data from scanned documents into digital applications, freeing the human in charge of this task to perform more high-value activities.

+### Anticipation

+- Companies that try out RPA as part of their digital transformation programs obtain value right away by automating simple tasks like processing and moving data between systems.
+- To reach the full potential of digital transformation, companies need to expand RPA with a combination of technologies enabling the fully automated enterprise, keeping RPA as the center of gravity.
+- This means adding to the existing RPA capabilities the possibility to:
+    - scientifically identify the business processes most suited for automation.
+    - have robots learn new skills and gradually improve their work.
+    - automate basic to complex end-to-end business and enterprise process.
+    - have a thorough and unbiased view on the impact of automation, next moves and what can be further improved.